AUCSLAB/csci157-anonymization/README.md

 ### Homework 2

-In this homework, you will investigate a simple alternative to the anonymization you did from Homework 1.
+In this homework, you will investigate a simple alternative to the anonymization you did in Homework 1.
 Specifically, you will use [response randomization](https://en.wikipedia.org/wiki/Differential_privacy#Randomized_response) - a toy differential privacy technique.

 #### Problem 1